cchanzl/Lock-Screen/_posts/2020-06-19-Setting-up-Python-dashboard.md

 <b> Step 5: Pushing to Heroku </b>
 <br>

-The last step when you are ready is to commit and push the dashboard to Heroku for deployment on your site. you would have already done this form Step 1 above.
+The last step when you are ready is to commit and push the dashboard to Heroku for deployment on your site. you would have already done this from Step 1 above.

+The complete source code for the visualisation is shown below and also available in my Github repo.

 <script src="https://gist.github.com/cchanzl/c36a304ce98a94642e83239f22bc186a.js"></script>